Installing OpenSSH on Ubuntu 24.04

 Conclusion:

-In summary, installing and configuring the OpenSSH server on Ubuntu 24.04 is a straightforward process that enhances the security of your server.
+So, installing and configuring the OpenSSH server on Ubuntu 24.04 is a process that enhances your server’s security.
 Here are the key points to remember:

-Following these steps, you can set up a robust and secure OpenSSH server that meets your needs.
+Follow these steps to set up a strong and secure OpenSSH server tailored to your needs.